OpenVisualCloud/Media-Transport-Library/doc/aws.md

 The ENA HW does not support RSS hash fields modification, the app will require same src port and dst port for the stream.

-To workaround this limit, the library uses shared rss mode on ENA by default, arg `--runtime_session` is needed for Tx app.
+To workaround this limitation, the library uses shared rss mode on ENA by default, arg `--runtime_session` is needed for Tx app.

 ### 7.3 The max video stream supported is 4k 30fps / 1080p 120fps

-The bandwidth for single TX flow is limited to 5-10 Gbps.
+The bandwidth for single TX flow (udp/tcp ip:port->ip:port 5 tuple) is limited to 5 / 10 (same placement group) Gbps.

+To workaround this limitation, the library uses multiple flows for single stream, arg `--multi_src_port` is needed for Tx app.

 ## Reference link